Chapter 2: Of Heart and Home

 “I know,” she hissed at him, having had enough of his brooding.

-He all but tutted at her and flew away.
+He snapped his beak at her and flew away.

 Lissa let out a heavy sigh—old birds were so moody.

-And so were the customers.
+As were the customers.
 The blood moon was days away and it had the witches on high alert, the mages too.
 Just this morning, Lissa had to kick out a mage who was trying to fight another man for the last of the black salt.
-It was tiring.
-All she wanted to do was go home and oversee Ella’s lessons that she was certainly not doing while Lissa was working.
+It was irritating.
+All she wanted to do was go home and oversee Ella’s lessons that she was certainly not completing while Lissa was working.

 But someone had to run the shop.